Last Updated on 14th January 2023

 - Use the most commonly used email providers ( Gmail, Hotmail, Yahoo, Protonmail, etc.) Avoid temporary emails.

 - The same goes for the phone number.
 Don’t use the free numbers you’ll find on websites on the internet.
-Instead, use a phone number you never used before, get a free number from the Hushed App, or try to find another app that gives you a trial or cheap phone number.
+Instead, use a phone number you never used before, and get a cheap number from Tossable Digits or Hushed.

 - Don’t use Russian Numbers until further notice.